 1. Centrality and Having Enough Time

-Opting for accommodation in Stellenbosch central will afford you a truly immersive stay.
+Opting for a Stellenbosch guesthouse that is centrally located will afford you a truly immersive stay.
 Being in walking distance from the various attractions and sites is recommended for getting the most out of your stay.

 However, factor in enough time to see and explore what the City of Oaks has to offer.
 We recommend staying a minimum of three nights.